openpolitics/manifesto/manifesto/society.md

 ## Marriage

 The state should not seek to incentivise marriage through the tax system.
-But it should recognise family household units whether married or unmarried.
-It is therefore proposed that one adult's unused personal income tax allowance may be transferred in its entirety to another working adult residing in the same household.
+But it should recognise family household units whether married, unmarried or in a civil partnership.
+It is therefore proposed that a non-working adult's personal income tax allowance may be transferred in full to another working adult residing in the same household.
+It may only per transferred once per household.

 [^1]: [British Social Attitudes Survey](http://ir2.flife.de/data/natcen-social-research/igb_html/pdf/chapters/BSA28_12Religion.pdf) (pdf)